 - Examine strategies to build an internal compliance program

-- Examine the NERC CIP requirements: Current version and upcoming revisions
+- Examine the NERC CIP and 693 Standard requirements: Current version and upcoming revisions

 - Analyze the audit process and demonstrate strategies for success before, during, and after an audit

-- Discuss emerging trends in NERC compliance including CIP Version 5, the Reliability Assurance Initiative (RAI), the new and emerging standards on Physical Security, Geomagnetic Disturbances, Distributed Energy Resources, etc.
+- Discuss emerging trens in NERC compliance including CIP Version 5, the Reliability Assurance Initiative (RAI), the new and emerging standards on Physical Security, Geomagnetic Disturbances, Distributed Energy Resources, etc.

 EUCI has been accredited as an Authorized Provider by the International Association for Continuing Education and Training (IACET).
 In obtaining this accreditation, EUCI has demonstrated that it complies with the ANSI/IACET Standard which is recognized internationally as a standard of good practice.
 As a result of their Authorized Provider status, EUCI is authorized to offer IACET CEUs for its programs that qualify under the ANSI/IACET Standard.